viking-saver/windows-itpro-docs/windows/deployment/do/mcc-ent-edu-overview.md

 - Co-managed clients that get monthly updates and Win32 apps from Microsoft Intune
 - Cloud-only managed devices, such as Intune-enrolled devices without the Configuration Manager client, that get monthly updates and Win32 apps from Microsoft Intune

-Microsoft Connected Cache is built for flexible deployments to support a number of enterprise configurations:
+Microsoft Connected Cache is built for flexible deployments to support several different enterprise configurations:

 ### Branch office

-Customers may have globally dispersed offices that meet the following parameters:
+Customers may have globally dispersed offices that meet some or all of the following parameters:

-- 10 – 50 Windows Clients
+- Have 10 – 50 Windows devices on-site
-- No dedicated server hardware
+- Don't have dedicated server hardware
-- Internet bandwidth is great to limited (satellite internet)
+- Have Internet bandwidth that is limited (satellite internet)
-- Possibly intermittent connectivity
+- Have intermittent Internet connectivity

 To support the branch office scenario, customers can deploy a Connected Cache node to a Windows 11 client device.

 ### Large Enterprise

-Customers may have office spaces, data centers, or Azure deployments that meet the following parameters:
+Customers may have office spaces, data centers, or Azure deployments that meet some or all of the following parameters:

-- 100's or 1,000's of Windows devices (client or server).
+- Have 100s or 1,000s of Windows devices (desktop or server)
-- Existing hardware – Decommissioned DP, file server, cloud print server
+- Have some existing server hardware (Decommissioned Distribution Point, file server, cloud print server)
-- Azure VMs and Azure Virtual Desktop
+- Have Azure VMs and/or Azure Virtual Desktop deployed
-- Internet bandwidth is great to limited (T1)
+- Have Internet bandwidth that is mediocre (T1 or T3 lines)

 To support the large enterprise scenario, customers can deploy a Connected Cache node to a server running Windows Server 2022 or Ubuntu 22.04.